marcglasberg/fast_immutable_collections/README.md

     - Port of Scala's immutable, persistent collections to Java and Kotlin.
     - [Class Hierarchy][dexx_class_hierarchy]
     - Interesting feature: Explore annotating methods that return a new collection with `@CheckReturnValue` to allow static verification of collection usage.

 1. [Paguro][paguro]

     - Immutable Collections and Functional Transformations for the JVM.
-    - Inspired by Clojure &mdash; which is built on top of the Java platform.
+    - Inspired by Clojure — which is built on top of the Java platform.
-    - Is based on the question-discussion &mdash; mentioned in the next section &mdash;: [Why doesn't Java 8 include immutable collections?][why_no_immutable_on_java_8]
+    - Is based on the question-discussion — mentioned in the next section —: [Why doesn't Java 8 include immutable collections?][why_no_immutable_on_java_8]

 1. Brian Burton's [Java Immutable Collections][java_immutable_collections]

     - [Comparative Performance of Java Immutable Collections][performance_java_immutable]
         - The real questions are: how much faster are mutable collections and will you really notice the difference?
           Based on benchmark runs a `JImmutableHashMap` is about 2-3 times slower than a `HashMap` but is about 1.5x faster than a `TreeMap`.
 Unless your application spends most of its time CPU bound updating collections you generally won't notice much of a difference using an immutable collection.
     - [List Tutorial][java_immutable_collections_list_tutorial]
         - The current implementation uses a balanced binary tree with leaf nodes containing up to 64 values each which provides `O(log2(n))` performance for all operations.

 [dexx]: https://github.com/andrewoma/dexx